Updated April 22, 2020 at 8:50 a.m.

 The Virtue Center

 Due to the state of emergency due to the coronavirus crisis, The Virtue Center will be taking additional measures to ensure the health and safety of our employees, our clients and the public.
-These measures will take place at least through Friday, Marcy 27 or until further notice and may be extended.
+These measures will take place at least through Wednesday, May 6 or until further notice and may be extended.

 Thunderbird Clubhouse is closed to members at this time, but staff are still working.
 We will be providing meal delivery, medication and grocery assistance, and taking care of housing needs for our members over the phone.
 We will also be providing conference calling so our members and staff can still be connected for unit meetings over the phone.
 We are still accepting referrals, but we will not be able to get people in for orientation until after we reopen.

 We are screening at the entrance to the Health Center.
+Patients who are not symptomatic can be seen by our Providers.
 Anyone who cannot screen okay to enter is given a card to show them how to sign up for a virtual visit.
 They are then screened by a nurse and, when necessary, sent to an online wait room to telehealth.

 Our goals are to protect the health care workforce and protect the elderly and medically compromised.

 We have also put a policy in place that no visitors are allowed in clinics or into buildings for any reason.
 Skype meetings are available.
-We are cancelling any events or group meetings and shifting those tovirtual meetings.
+We are canceling any events or group meetings and shifting those to virtual meetings.

 Women’s Resource Center